From Fairness to God

 prey of the fair ones when they get organized.

-it is not trivial to convince the unfair ones to behave fairly.
+it is not a trivial task to convince the unfair ones to behave fairly.
 One way is

 to use violence (laws, police).
 But of course the unfair ones will always be on